JanNeuendorf/SVC16/specification/specification.typ

 Booleans are represented as `u16` values as well: 0 for `false` and >0 for `true`.
 Whenever an instruction writes out a boolean explicitly, it is guaranteed to represented as the number 1.

+There are no registers, no built-in stack or special sections of memory.
+Operations can be performed directly on arbitrary addresses.
+There is no separation between data and instructions.

 All numerical operations that will appear in the instructions are wrapping operations.
 This includes manipulations of the instruction pointer.
 Division by zero crashes the program.

 = The Simulated System
 #figure(
   image("sketch.svg", width: 90%),
-  caption: [A sketch of all components of the virtual computer.], ) <sketch>
+  caption: [A sketch of all components of the virtual computer.
+The shaded area indicates what is visible to the simulation.], ) <sketch>

 As seen in @sketch, the addressable memory contains one value for each address.
-There is a separate screen buffer of the same size as the main memory.
+There is a separate screen buffer of the same size as the main memory and a third buffer that is of the same size as well.
 The screen itself has a fixed resolution ($256 times 256$).
 The instruction pointer is stored separately.
 It always starts at zero.

+Information is only transferred in and out of the simulated system when it is synchronized (see @synchronization).

 == Screen and Colors <screen>
 The color of each pixel is represented with 16-bits using `RGB565`.
+This means that a color code is given as $2^11*upright("red")+2^5*upright("green")+upright("blue")$, where the color channels go from zero to 31 for red and blue and 63 for green.

 The coordinate $(x,y)$ of the screen maps to the index $256 y + x$ in the screen buffer.
 The coordinate $(0,0)$ is in the upper left-hand corner.
-Changes to the screen buffer are not reflected on the screen until the system is synchronized.

 #not-specified[
 - Colors do not have to be represented accurately (accessability options).
 - There is no rule for how scaling and aspect ratio might be handled.
 - It is not fixed what the screen shows before it is first synchronized.
-- A cursor can be shown on the window, as long as its position matches the mouse position passed to the system]
+- A cursor can be shown on the window, as long as its position matches the mouse position passed to the system
+- There might be a delay before the updated frame is shown on screen.
+  For example one might need to wait for _vsync_ or the window takes time to update.]

 == Input
 The only supported inputs are the mouse position and a list of eight keys.